hannah-hole/hannah-hole.github.io/docs/_posts/2021-01-09-Python-to-build-folium-interactive-map.md

 * Choropleth and boundary overlays
 * A Local Authority search tool

 [Folium documentation](https://python-visualization.github.io/folium/modules.html) and [Folium Plugins documentation](https://python-visualization.github.io/folium/plugins.html) are your best friends - there are so many more features available in Folium than are shown here!
-Below I’ll show you the seven steps and code that I used to build my map.
+Below you can see the output that we'll create, and I’ll show you the eight steps and code that I followed.

+## Output <a name="output"></a>
+<iframe src="/assets/folium_map.html" height="600" width="1000"></iframe>

-# Step 1: Import Libraries
+# Step 1: Import Libraries <a name="step1"></a>

 ```python
 import pandas as pd